FedericoAmura/TallerII2016C2TPLinkedIn/README.md

 ###Dependencias###

--cpp build-essential cmake
+-cpp build-essential cmake libcurl3 libcurl4-openssl-dev

-En /lib: libleveldb.a liblog4cpp.a
+En /lib: libleveldb.a liblog4cpp.a libcpr.a

 Para tests, en /lib: libgtest.a libgmock.a